mediadnan/Failures/docs/source/index.md

 it is triggered each time an action is called.
-So in the context of a web app, for example, the failure reporting lifecycle must start when the app receives a request from the client until it sends the response back; the failure handling should be either just before or after sending the response, some failures should be handled before to provide the client with a descriptive response, others can be processed after that if they are not related to the client.
+So in the context of a web app, for example, the failure reporting lifecycle must start when the app receives a request from the client until it sends the response back; the failure handling should be either just before or after sending the response, some should be handled before to give that client a descriptive response, others can be processed after for analytics and monitoring.

 ## Installation
 ``failures`` is available for python 3.8 or newer, to be able to use it,